mukhtar-github/beginners-guide-to-react/README.md

 This has great implications for the performance of our applications, as well as the accessibility, because React is keeping track of our focus for us.
 This isn't how you normally re-render new application.
 Typically, whenever state changes, you don't have to re-render your entire application, but I wanted to show you this so you have an understanding of what React is really doing for you.

 When you create these React elements, you give that to ReactDOM.render or you trigger a re-render of a component, and React is going to compare the elements that you returned this time with the elements that you returned last time.
 It's going to do a div of those two elements, and then it will update the DOM surgically to only update the things that were different between the last time and this time you returned JSX.

+## Style React Components with className and inline Styles

+### setup/10-styling.html

+Application layout is only one part of the user interface equation.
+Another part is styling.
+In this lesson we’ll explore the className and style prop for styling our components.
+This lesson goes much deeper than that.
+We’ll learn why className is className and not class (like it is in HTML), and we’ll learn why the style prop accepts an object of camelCase styles rather than a string of css (like it does in HTML).
+We’ll take it even further by creating a reusable component that encapsulates these styles and composes the given className and style prop together.
+You’re going to love this one.
+Finally, when you actually build a full application, a tool you’ll find invaluable is Tailwind.css.